redis-field-engineering/redis-connect-dist/README.md

     </tr>
     <tr><td bgcolor="#FFFFFF" colspan="2">&nbsp;</td></tr>
     <tr>
         <td> <b>High-Availability | Recovery</b> <br> Redis Connect jobs update their checkpoint upon each committed changed-data event within a transactional scope.
 In the occurrence of node failure, or network split, a job would failover to another node and seamlessly begin replication from the last committed checkpoint.
 Data would not be lost, and order would be maintained.
-It is supported on Kubernetes environments including OpenShift.</td>
+Redis Connect is supported on Kubernetes environments including OpenShift.</td>
         <td width="50%"><img src="/images/Redis_Connect_Cluster.png" style="float: right;" width="500" height="200"/></td>
     </tr>
     <tr><td bgcolor="#FFFFFF" colspan="2">&nbsp;</td></tr>